 5. Full consensus: Reconsider the Risk/Contingency cost per applicant (US$60,000).
 The WT1 questions if ICANN really expects a total of US$30,000,000 (US$60,000 x 500 applications) in unknown costs to surface.
 This fee should be eliminated for applicants that meet the criteria established by the WG.
 If elimination is not possible, then it should be drastically reduced.

-6. The Fixed/Variable cost of US$100,000 is based on a total cost of a previous round of applications and might not be relevant to the new gtld applicants and there was strong support but significant opposition that these costs should be reduced for applicants that meet the criteria established by the WG .

-There was a Minority view that in light of complexity of the calculation that established the basis for the USD$100,000 base cost, it was difficult to determine what, if any of the fee should be eliminated for applicants meeting the requirements for support.
+6. There was a Consensus view that in light of complexity of the calculation that established the basis for the USD$100,000 base cost, it was too difficult to determine what, if any of the fee should be eliminated for applicants meeting the requirements for support.
 It was therefore suggested that this should be subject to further investigation before any recommendations were made on this issue.

 Support for build-out in underserved languages and scripts

-Subject to the requirements for receiving support from the program, the Working Group had [Full consensus, Consensus] that price reductions should be implemented to encourage the build out of IDNs in small or underserved languages, with the exact amount and timing of the support to be determined.
+Subject to the requirements for receiving support from the program, the Working Group had Consensus that price reductions should be implemented to encourage the build out of IDNs in small or underserved languages, with the exact amount and timing of the support to be determined.
 One way this might be accomplished is through bundling of applications:

-a) There was [Full Consensus, Consensus, Strong Support] for requiring that each application requesting such support have explicit endorsement from within the language community to be served.
+a) There was Consensus for requiring that each application requesting such support have explicit endorsement from within the language community to be served.
 This support must come from organizations, NGOs and local companies from within the language/script community.
 The lead applicant would not, necessarily, need to be from the community to be served assuming other conditions for support were met.

-b) There was a [Minority View] that applicants who may not meet the need requirement for support but who have explicit endorsement from within the language community to be served should also be able to receive some form of support, for example bundling discounts, in order to offer these services to the underserved language/script community.
-This community endorsement must come from organizations, NGOs and local companies from within the language/script community
+b) There was a Minority View that applicants who may not meet the need requirement for support but who have explicit endorsement from within the language community to be served should also be able to receive some form of support, for example bundling discounts, in order to offer these services to the underserved language/script community.
+This community endorsement must come from organizations, NGOs and/or local companies from within the language/script community

-There was [Full consensus] that this form of support should encourage the advancement of the language community while also encouraging competition to the greatest extent possible.
+There was Full consensus that this form of support should encourage the advancement of the language community while also encouraging competition to the greatest extent possible.

 Sponsorship/ Fundraising